-Under Florida law the record expungement definition is the means by which people who have been arrested can have their criminal record made into a non-public record.
+Under Florida law the record expungement definition is the means by which people who have been arrested (or received a Notice to Appear) can have their criminal record made into a non-public record.
 This process is effective in eliminating most hurdles a criminal record brings.

 What is the Sealing or Expunging of a Florida Arrest Record

 The law actually goes much farther than simply making the record no longer a public record.
-However, that is a very big benefit.
 Florida has a very expansive public records law and making something non-public is a pretty big deal.
-But, as I have said, the law goes much farther than that.
-It provides benefits to you (such as the ability to deny the arrest ever occurred), penalties for disclosure by government agencies, etc. There is a lot of stuff in these laws.
-I broken it down, below.
+It also provides benefits to you (such as the ability to deny the arrest ever occurred), penalties for disclosure by government agencies, etc.

 The Record Expungement Definition

 Wikipedia defines an expungement in this way:

 In the common law legal system, an expungement proceeding is a type of lawsuit in which a first time offender of a prior criminal conviction seeks that the records of that earlier process be sealed, thereby making the records unavailable through the state or [governmental] repositories.
 If successful, the records are said to be ‘expunged’.

 Florida law, Section 943.053, Florida Statutes, makes adult criminal history records public, with special provisions for access, unless the record has been sealed or expunged.
 A sealed record is placed under highly restricted access.
 An expunged record is removed from record systems or files and destroyed (also called expunction).
 The law currently provides several means to seal or expunge certain categories of Florida criminal history records (both adult and juvenile).
 The records may include arrests, charges and case dispositions.

 The Florida Attorney General has put these definitions out there: